Does changing speaker impedance make a difference in the volume (decibels, or dB) you’ll get? And what about power – how does that change?

 Does speaker impedance affect volume?

-Diagram showing an example graph comparing the dB output volume of an 8 ohm speaker at the same level as a 4 ohm speaker.
-A 4 ohm speaker will produce a few more decibels of volume at a lower output level of a radio or amp.
-When the amp is at its maximum output (maximum output voltage), the 4 ohm speaker will have a much higher dB output than the 8 ohm at the same level.
+Diagram showing an example graph comparing the dB output volume of an 8 ohm speaker at the same amplifier or stereo output level as a 4 ohm speaker.
+An 8 ohm speaker will produce less power and volume at the same volume output setting.
+When the amp is at its maximum output (maximum output voltage), the 4 ohm speaker will have a higher dB output than the 8 ohm at the same level.

-- The dB output for an 8 ohm speaker at those same amp levels.
+- The dB output for an 8 ohm speaker at those same amplifier output level when used in place of a 4Ω speaker.

 You’ll have to increase the output of the radio or amp to get the same dB volume output for the higher impedance speaker.